JaciBrunning/EmbeddedTools/README.md

             // Output will be stored in 'result' after execution }

+        // JavaArtifact inherits from FileArtifact
         javaArtifact('myJavaArtifact') {
             jar = 'jar'                         // The jar (or Jar task) to deploy.
-Required. (usually 'jar') filename = 'myjar.jar'              // Set the filename to deploy to.
-Default: same name as the generated jar
+Default: 'jar'
             // Note: This artifact will automatically depend on the jar build task }

+        // NativeArtifact inherits from FileArtifact
         nativeArtifact('myNativeArtifact') {
-            component = 'my_program'            // The name of the native component (model.components {}) to deploy.
-Required.
-Either shared library or executable targetPlatform = 'crossGcc'         // The name of the native platform (model.platforms {})) to deploy. filename = 'myProgram'              // Set the filename to deploy to.
-Default: same name as component generated file
+            component = 'my_program'            // Required.
+The name of the native component (model.components {}) to deploy.
+            targetPlatform = 'desktop'          // The name of the native platform (model.platforms {}) to deploy.

             // Note: This artifact will automatically depend on the native component link task }

+        // NativeLibraryArtifact inherits from FileCollectionArtifact
         nativeLibraryArtifact('myNativeLibraryArtifact') {
-            library = 'mylib'                   // Name of library (model.libraries {}) to deploy.
-Required.
+            library = 'mylib'                   // Required.
+Name of library (model.libraries {}) to deploy.
-            matchers << '**/*.so'               // Matcher of library files to deploy to target.
+            targetPlatform = 'desktop'          // The name of the native platform (model.platforms {}) to deploy. flavor = 'myFlavor'                 // The name of the flavor (model.flavors {}) to deploy. buildType = 'myBuildType'           // The name of the buildType (model.buildTypes {}) to deploy.
         }
     }
 }

 model {
     libraries {
+        // COMMON PROPERTIES FOR ALL LIBRARIES // all {
+            libraryName = 'myactuallib'     // The name to give this library in useLibrary and when referencing from other places. targetPlatform = 'desktop'      // The name of the native platform (model.platforms {}) this lib is built for targetPlatforms = ['desktop1', 'desktop2']  // Same as targetPlatform, but for multiple platforms. flavor = 'myFlavor'             // The name of the flavor (model.flavors {}) this lib is for buildType = 'myBuildType'       // The name of the buildType (model.buildTypes {}) this lib is for }
+        // END COMMON

         mylib(NativeLib) {
-            targetPlatform 'crossArm'           // Set the Target Platform for this library.
-Optional. flavor 'default'                    // Set the Flavor for this library.
-Optional. buildType 'debug'                   // Set the Build Type for this library.
-Optional.

-            // One of the following
-            file 'mydir'                                // Select a directory including the headers and compiled library files file 'myfile.zip'                           // Select a zipfile including the headers and compiled library files maven 'mygroup:myartifact:myversion@zip'    // Select a maven artifact (zip file) including the headers and compiled library files

-            sharedMatchers << '**/*.so'                 // The search pattern for shared libraries (to be added as -L flag) staticMatchers << '**/*.a'                  // The search pattern for static libraries (to be added as -L flag) libraryMatchers << '**/*.so'                // The search pattern for libraries to be deployed (if added in artifact), and linked libraryNames << 'customlib'                 // Manually add -l libraries. headerDirs << 'include'                     // The directories for headers of this library }

-        myComboLib(CombinedNativeLib) {
-            targetPlatform 'crossArm'           // Set the Target Platform for this library.
-Optional. flavor 'default'                    // Set the Flavor for this library.
-Optional. buildType 'debug'                   // Set the Build Type for this library.
-Optional.

-            libs << 'mylib'                     // Set the libraries used in this combination lib }
+            headerDirs << 'include'                         // Directories for headers sourceDirs << 'sources'                         // Directories for sources staticMatchers << '**/*.a'                      // Static Libraries to be linked at compile time sharedMatchers << '**/*.so'                     // Shared Libraries to be linked at compile time dynamicMatchers << '**/*.so'                    // Libraries that aren't linked, but still needed at runtime. systemLibs << 'm'                               // System libs to load with -l (provided by toolchain)

+            maven = "some.maven.package:mylib:1.0.0@zip"    // Load from maven.
+Must be a zip or zip-compatible (like a jar) file = project.file("mylib.zip")                // Load from filesystem instead.
+Can be given a zip or a directory.
         }

-    platforms {
-        crossArm { operatingSystem 'linux'; architecture 'arm' }    // Add a new target platform for building }

-    toolChains {
-        crossGcc(Gcc) {
-            setTargets('crossArm')
-            eachPlatform {
-                defineTools(it, "arm-prefix-", "-suffix")   // Defines tools for C, C++, Asm, Linkers and Archivers.
-Does not define Objective C
+        // You can create a collection of libraries using CombinedNativeLib myComboLib(CombinedNativeLib) {
+            libs << 'myactuallib' << 'someotherlib'
         }
     }
-    }

     components {
         my_program(NativeExecutableSpec) {
-            targetPlatform "crossArm"
-            sources.cpp {
-                lib library: "myComboLib"       // or lib library: 'mylib' }
+            useLibrary(it, "myComboLib")
         }
     }
 }